-The old school today; housing the main building of the museum: Exhibits, office, gift shop, community kitchen and dining room, and bathrooms.
+The old school today; housing the main building of the museum.
+It now hosts exhibits, office, gift shop, bathrooms, community kitchen and dining room.